Lake McArthur Hike in Yoho National Park

 The hike is one of the best in Lake O’Hara area so try to find two to three hours so you can do it.

-Doing any hike at all in the Lake O’Hara region takes some planning.
+Doing the Lake McArthur hike or any hike in the Lake O’Hara region takes some planning.
 If you’re thinking about camping the following is important as the rules have changed.

 To access the reservation service click on this page.

-The Parks Canada website also says you can call one of these two numbers.
-To save time they recommend creating an account beforehand.
-Reservations are usually booked completely on opening day.
+The Parks Canada website says you can also call one of these two numbers.
+They recommend creating an account beforehand to save time.
+Reservations are expected to be booked completely on opening day.

 If you just want to do the Lake McArthur hike as a day hike